Point of Sale Systems for Hotels, Restaurants, and Bars

 Which Types of POS Systems Does HoReCa Choose?

 Hotels choose On-premise Touch Screen POS to provide high data protection and smooth work.
-Restaurants choose Cloud Touch Screen solutions to provide employees with access to data.
+Restaurants choose Cloud Touch Screen types of POS systems to provide employees with access to data.
 It speeds up all processes.
 This feature is incredibly important in such a business.

 There is a significant amount of specialized software focused on the two above mentioned sectors.
 Both hotels and restaurants create demand and prefer ready-made POS to individual software development.
 But sure, such large hotel chains as Hyatt, Hilton, and others have their own IT team, developing and maintaining Point of Sale systems.

-Gastrofix POS, Hotelogix provide the most popular POS software for hotels, EPOS Now, and for restaurants - by Lightspeed, TouchBistro, Oracle MICROS Simphony.
+Gastrofix POS, Hotelogix provide the most popular POS software for hotels, EPOS Now, and popular restaurant POS systems are: Lightspeed, TouchBistro, Oracle MICROS Simphony.

 The most popular POS systems for bars and cafes are Upserve POS, Square, Toast POS.